snehangshuchatterjee/ny-times-articles-list/README.md

 This is an application which lists down the most viewed articled from NY Times.

-The app can be viewed on a public link [here](https://sneh-articles-list.netlify.com/)

 To Run the application on your local system, perform the following steps:

 - Clone this repository on your local machine.